The Bankrate promise

 LendingClub personal loans

-LendingClub began as a peer-to-peer lending platform but recently transitioned to be a more traditional bank and lender.
+LendingClub began as a peer-to-peer lending platform but has since transitioned to be a more traditional bank and lender.
 It stands out thanks to its lower credit score requirements, meaning more borrowers will be eligible for a loan.

 How to choose between SoFi and LendingClub